technoplato/automatic-job-applyer/tasks.md

 Ensure tsconfig.json is set to generate source maps for debugging.

-Technical Tip: Check that source maps are correctly referenced in Chrome’s DevTools.
+Technical Tip: Check that source maps are correctly referenced in Chrome's DevTools.

 (Optional) Configure Bundler (≈1 Story Point):